AI memory

 Naya helps capture thoughts, voice notes, links, images, and unfinished threads, then return them when they matter.
 But the product only works if the user can trust what happens to what they put inside it.

-The standard is not "How much can we remember?"
-The standard is:
+Rather than "How much can we remember?", the standard is:

 What should be held?